Alaricdragon/Starlords_Temp/theManyReadmes/LORD_JSON.md

       * "script": String [not required] is the script that determines what this portrait is.
       * "faction": String [not required] is the faction that this portrait will be taken from, at random.
       * "limited": int [not required] the max number of officers with the portrait allows to be assined to whatever the '!!' class is being applied to.
-    * "priority": Double. [not required] the 'priority' of this ship / group getting an officer. if set to zero, will always try to add an officer to other ships first. higher values will get officers mush more often.
+    * "priority": Double. [not used on lords] the 'priority' of this ship / group getting an officer. if set to zero, will always try to add an officer to other ships first. higher values will get officers mush more often.
-    * "battle_personality": String. [not required, required for lords] is the combat personality of the starlord. possible (base game) values are:
+    * "battle_personality": String. [not required] is the combat personality of the starlord. possible (base game) values are:
       * "reckless"
       * "aggressive"
       * "steady"
       * "cautious"
       * "timid"
-    * "isMale": boolean|| String [not required, required for lords] is if the person uses man or women pronouns.
+    * "isMale": boolean|| String is if the person uses man or women pronouns.
 If a string, is a class path to '__', allowing for full pronoun control.
-    * "name": String || JSonObject [not required, required for lords] is the randomly generated name the lord will use. if a String, is just the name. if a JSonObject, is structred like so:
+    * "name": String || JSonObject is the randomly generated name the lord will use. if a String, is just the name. if a JSonObject, is structred like so:
-      * "faction": String [not required] the faction this person will randomly draw there dame from
+      * "faction": String [if used, 'nameSet' should not be used] the faction this person will randomly draw there dame from
-      * "nameSet": String || JSonObject [not required] if String, the 'personNames' category this person will draw there name from. if a JsonObject, is structured like so:
+      * "nameSet": String || JSonObject [if used 'faction' should not be used] if String, the 'personNames' category this person will draw there name from. if a JsonObject, is structured like so:
         * "catagoryID" : Double [required]. were 'categoryID' is the category of a certen name, and Double is the weight of getting this category.
-      * "script": String [not required] a classpath to '__' returns the name of the officer / starlord.
     * "tags": String || JSonArray [not required]. if a String, is a classpath to '__'. adds tags to this person. if a JSonArray, is a list of tags to be added to this person.
 * "Stats": JSONObject [not required]. a list of 'stats' the starlord happens to have. the stats will be used in many diffrent things. if a given stat does not exsist, it will instead be set useing the 'lords/randoms.csv' file.
   * I need to take a closer look at how this would work.